revenorror/The-Doors-of-Oblivion/README.md

 - Minor support for Weapon Sheathing (covers most bows) and Glow in the Dahrk

 New optional extras:
 - Project Atlas patch: Allows a handful of meshes to use Project Atlas's textures for an additional boots in FPS.
-Requires textures from my beta atlas update/expansion (https://github.com/revenorror/AtlAd)
+Based off my beta atlas update/expansion (https://github.com/revenorror/AtlAd).
+Check the repository for BAT files.
+This patch will overwrite PA's wood pole texture.
 - (inp) HD texture pack: reworked low res textures for congruity with higher res texture replacers
 - Shivering Isles Parasols - Particle Effect: Adds particle effect from Parasol Particles by Melchior Dahrk to the SI parasols
 - (inp) Ashfall patch: Adds Ashfall support for food, misc items, trees, climate etc added by DoO